Tornadoes of 1973: Synopsis

-The remainder of the year featured a rare F4 tornado in New England that struck along the New York/Massachusetts state border on August 28, killing four people and injuring 36, with F4 damage to a home in West Stockbridge, Massachusetts.
+The remainder of the year featured a rare F4 tornado in New England that struck along the New York/Massachusetts state line on August 28, killing four people, injuring 36, and devastating a large truck stop in West Stockbridge, Massachusetts.
 An outbreak sequence consisting of several tornado families hit mainly Kansas and Nebraska on September 24–26, with three deaths and almost 60 injuries.
 At the end of the year, on December 20, Dade County, Florida, experienced one of its most damaging tornadoes to date when an F2 tornado passed through farmland near Homestead, with $800,000 in contemporary losses.
 In the United States, 1973 was the most active tornado year up to that time, with over 1,100 confirmed tornadoes.
 Tornadoes killed 89 people nationwide, which exceeded the annual average of about 60, and there were almost 2,400 injuries.
 Greg Carbin of the Storm Prediction Center (SPC), upon examining data maintained, concluded that strong El Niño events—as measured by the multivariate ENSO index—may foster better conditions for more tornadoes.